First UK patient to receive new lung cancer vaccine

 A lung cancer patient will be the first person in the UK to receive a new lung cancer vaccine.

-“I decided to take part because I hope it will provide a defence against cancer cells and stop the cancer coming back,” explained Mr Racz.
+“I decided to take part in the hope it will provide a defence against cancer cells and stop the cancer coming back,” explained Mr Racz.

 But I also thought that my participation in this research could help other people in the future and help this therapy become more widely available.”